TheBodger/MMM-ChartUtilities/README.md

 #### ----------------------------------------------------------------------------------------------------------

-From all these examples, it can be seen that it is up to the programmer to determine from the object names how to use the items presented as there is no differentiation between what is a descriptive item and what is an observation.
-Also the sets of data can contin a mix of information.
+From all these examples, it can be seen that it is up to the user to determine from the object names how to use the items presented as there is no differentiation between what is a descriptive item and what is an observation.
+Also the sets of data can contain a mix of information.

-### Helper code
+### Helper code that can be run in node.js, not fully tested and not always complete.
+Most has been copied into the MMM-ChartDisplay module to enable the creation of chart compatible sets.

 #### Set Joiner